 Did you know?
 The I Ching is a philosophical work assembled by the Masters of Taoism where natural processes are compared to the human condition.
 While it evolved as an oracle, in ancient times it was viewed as a philosophical study of empowerment by Taoist Masters.
-Examine the sequence of hexagrams in this Poetry of I Ching Video
+Learn about the I Ching in this video.

 Living things achieve a peculiar

 To follow the way of nature, we must transcend our order-seeking tendency.
-Our need to create order can sometimes disconnect us from signals arising from the 'larger host.'
-Just as the inner and outer perspective become inseparable, we can observe ourselves moving within the flow of a larger structure.
+Our need to create order can sometimes disconnect us from the flow arising from the 'larger host.'
+In Taoism, the inner and outer perspective become inseparable, and we observe ourselves moving within the flow of a larger structure.

 Adaptation enables the organism to continue to interact with an environment that is always changing.
 These adaptation variations were implanted in us long ago, as a strange type of predetermination, where nothing new is added to the genetic mix.
 Everything we will ever need to survive can be found within, and we need only turn inward and empower it.